Skip to main content

 Our goal is to make homelessness a rare, brief, and singular occurrence by ensuring safe and stable housing for all residents to increase the health and resiliency of our community at large.

 Together, Our Path Home partners manage a system of trauma-informed and housing-focused responses to serve community members experiencing crisis.
 We offer prevention, shelter, outreach, health and housing services.
-Our Path Home prioritizes Housing First, not housing only.

 Through engaging our community, connecting people to available resources, and focusing on evidence-based housing solutions, we are driving positive change and creating a healthier community for everyone.
 Our Path Home’s priorities are anchored in data-driven solutions, and we measure progress using rigorous metrics of success to keep the community well-informed and involved.